PenHsuanWang/debezium-cdc-source-control-webui-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 When the UI loads, navigate to **Change Host** in the top bar and enter the URL of your Debezium Connect instance (e.g. `http://localhost:8083`).
+The host setting is persisted in your browser so it is remembered on refresh.
 Once connected, the dashboard will list all available connectors and allow you to control them.
+Use the **Home** button in the top bar to quickly return to the dashboard and refresh the connector list.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.